Sterling Soccer

 Boys 7-10 MS/HS Rec

-Sportsmanship and Player, Coach & Spectator Behavior
+Expectations for Player, Coach & Spectator Behavior

 Spectators are encouraged to cheer for all players, regardless of team affiliation.
 Negative comments, coaching players, taunting players, criticizing referees, and any other poor sportsmanship will not be allowed and can lead to ejection from the field.